1.2. What you will need

 Micro metal gearmotor with extended motor shaft.

-- Small 2 mm slotted screwdriver for adjusting the LCD contrast.
+- small 2 mm slotted screwdriver for adjusting the LCD contrast (original LCD version only)

 In addition, the kit version of the robot requires: